 What I thought of our Culinary Backstreets Barcelona day tour

 The Culinary Backstreets tour of the Sants neighbourhood is a perfect way to experience local Barcelona food without the tourist hordes.
 We didn’t see any other tourists all day.
-We ate typical Barcelona food that we would never had found in central Barcelona.
+We ate typical Barcelona food in typical Barcelona cafes that we would never had found in central Barcelona.
 Paula was a charming and knowledgeable guide who clearly loved her job.

 If you are looking to photograph locals in Barcelona, this is not the place to do it.
 Because this part of Barcelona is very political, and not used to tourists, be very cautious when taking photos.
 It is best to check with your guide before photographing anything other than walls, ceilings and the food.